 DraftKings partners with Foxwoods

 Popular CT tribal casino Foxwoods has entered into a sports betting operation agreement with DraftKings.
-While sports betting isn’t legal in Connecticut yet, this deal will be DraftKings’ market access when it does happen.
+While Connecticut sports betting isn’t legal yet, this deal will be DraftKings’ market access when it does happen.

 Rodney Butler, chairman of the Mashantucket Pequot Tribal Nation, which owns Foxwoods, said in a statement that “partnering with DraftKings, the most prominent name in sports betting, reinforces the Mashantucket Pequot Tribe’s position as a leader in the gaming and entertainment industry. …